Sustainable Development in Cazumba-Iracema, Amazon, Brazil

 The work in this project is highly seasonal and it can involved (but it is not limited to)

-- Helping the latex extraction
+- Helping with latex extraction

 - Helping in the artisanal workshop where rubber objects are produced